 But I think Grindelwald’s geezers never actually saw the boy as anything more than a potentially useful tool.
 These were, after all, Dark wizards.
 And their blunted capacity for empathy gave the game away.

-And, in any event, the fundamental damage to young Riddle was done long before they ever got their hooks into him.
+And, in any event, the fundamental damage to young Riddle had been done long before they ever got their hooks into him.
 The only way that anyone could have saved Tom would have been to have gotten him out of that orphanage and into an affectionate foster family before he had the chance to develop a sociopathic personality disorder in the first place.